Best activewear fabric UK has to offer

 Remember when sewing: pear-shaped women have small upper bodies and are curvier on the bottom.

 Pattern types: Choose designs that draw the eye upwards and highlight your waist.
-You can be daring with tops when it comes to colour, print and pattern, but make sure to avoid drawing attention to your bottom half, which is heavier.
+You can be daring with tops when looking for colour, print, and pattern, but ensure to avoid drawing attention to your bottom half, which is heavier.
 Avoid tight-fitting leggings if you’re very self-conscious.
 Sewing a flattering track pant is a better choice.

 Print types: Opt for bolder prints and patterns on the top, and smaller patterns on the lower half of your body.
 Avoid an all-over print.
 Even out the body by adding neutral and pastel shades to your bottom half.